-Mr. Belieff reviewed the monthly boat report as contained in the agenda package and is available for public review in the District Office during normal business hours.
+Mr. Belieff reviewed the Monthly Boat Report, included in the agenda package and available for public review in the District Office during normal business hours.

 Mr. LeMenager stated I prepared my own spreadsheet so we can see how often the boats are used.
-I am not proposing any changes at this time, but after paying \$12,500 to replace new motors, before we make any large capital expenses again, we need to take a close look at usage.
+I am not proposing any changes at this time, but after paying \$12,500 to replace new motors, before we make any large capital expenses, we need to take a close look at usage.
 There were 95 trips on the large pontoon in the past year, 58 trips on the small pontoon, and 76 trips on the fishing boat.
 We have a beautiful sailboat that has never been used.
 It is beautiful, but if you have any proposal for maintenance on the sailboat, my answer would be to sell it because it is not used.

 Ms. Snyder stated some boats are six years old.
-Where maintenance might seem high, I do not think it is for the age of the boats.
+Where maintenance might seem high, I do not think it is because of the age of the boats.

 Mr. LeMenager stated that is not my point.
 I am looking at the cost benefit.
-We have three motorized boats, and maybe we should have only one.
+We have three motorized boats, and maybe we should only have one.